sa1Lx/Intro-to-ML-and-NLP/Week_4_Final_Project/README.md

 ![Streamlit App Screenshot](./images/image1.png)

-I do think since I trained it on few token size, it is not good at generating tokens of length more than 7-8 (start of the sentence makes sense but then doesnt), lol.
+P.S- I do think since I trained it on few token size, it is not good at generating tokens of length more than 7-8 (start of the sentence makes sense but then doesnt), lol.
 Here is an example: (ui looks different since this was my first iteration using the streamlit)

 ![Streamlit App Example](./images/image2.png)